sportclimbing/ifsc-calendar/readme.md

 Take a look at the **[setup guides](https://github.com/nicoSWD/ifsc-calendar/wiki)** for help.

-Additionally, the calendar data is also exported as `JSON` and can be viewed on this automatically updated website.
+Additionally, the calendar data is exported as `JSON` and can be viewed on this automatically updated
+website:

 ### 👉 [https://ifsc.stream](https://ifsc.stream/)